 After decades of research to advance cancer progress, an average of 68% of medicines in the oncology pipeline today are likely to be first-in-class, meaning they use a new and unique mechanism for treating a disease.
-More than 1,300 medicines and vaccines for various cancers are currently in development, either in clinical trials or awaiting review by the FDA.
 The pipeline is also ripe with innovative therapeutic approaches, like mRNA, with the potential to transform a wide range of cancers — many which have already seen approvals in recent years.
 For example:

-Over the past 20 years, the FDA has approved 115 medicines across the cancers, but there have been a total of 1,366 unsuccessful investigational drugs.
+Since 1998, the FDA has approved 111 medicines across the cancers, but there have been a total of 1315 unsuccessful investigational drugs.
 So-called “failures” are an inherent part of the process because treating human disease is one of the most complex undertakings on the planet.
 But these projects are not wasted efforts as their findings inform future study and direct research efforts toward new approaches to addressing the cancer causes, growth and progression.

 Biopharmaceutical innovation and new drug discovery delivers far-reaching benefits to patients, the U.S. health care system and our state and national economies.
 New cancer medicines discovered and developed by America’s biopharmaceutical research companies are helping patients lead longer, more productive lives, controlling health care costs and stimulating the economy through high-quality jobs and a healthier workforce.